 EIA Section Brief Assessment of Impacts Human Beings, Population and Human Health The potential impacts are not considered to be significant.
 During construction, there is the potential for temporary minor impacts related to traffic inconvenience, dust and noise.
-The active works area will be limited so potential impacts will be restricted in their geographic extent as well as their duration.
+The active works area will be limited so potential impacts will be restricted in

+EIA Section Brief Assessment of Impacts their geographic extent as well as their duration.
 The proposed development comprises the regeneration of an existing residential area and so should have minor effects on overall population patterns Biodiversity, Flora & Fauna The site was subject to a walkover survey by an MKO ecologist who concluded that the proposed development will not result in any significant effects on the flora and fauna of the existing environment.
 Designated sites in the vicinity will not be impacted upon as set out in the Appropriate Assessment Screening Report submitted.
 Soils & Geology Imperceptible impact, the development will be carried out in accordance with the environmentally sensitive construction methodologies and environmental management systems.
 Excavated overburden and subsoils will be reused in reinstatement and landscaping where appropriate or dealt with in an appropriate manner i.e. sent for soil recovery if appropriate.
 Water The construction phase will be carried out in accordance with detailed methodologies and mitigation proposals to ensure that potential impacts on water are either eliminated or reduced to low levels.
 Potential impacts on water quality are considered to be imperceptible as there are no water courses or drains onsite with the potential to have hydraulic connectivity to any sensitive watercourses.
 There is no surface water connectivity between the proposed works and sensitive designated sites and no watercourses recorded on site.
-Foul water from the proposed Phase 4A development will tie directly into the new foul water infrastructure constructed as part of the proposed Phase 3B of the development masterplan which is situated to the southwest of the site.
-Foul water from Phase 3B in turn ties into the existing Phase 1C and Phase 2B developments which ultimately discharge to the public foul sewer for treatment at the Carrigrennan wastewater treatment plant, near Little Island.
+Foul and surface water drainage will tie into phases 1C and 2B.
+Surface water from 3B that ties into 1C will tie into the 2A storm drainage network.
+Both this surface water and surface water runoff from 3B that ties into 2B will enter water attenuation tanks prior to discharge to the public storm water sewer.
+All waste water from 3B will tie into phases 1C and 2B which will be connected to the public sewer for treatment at the Carrigrennan waste water treatment plant, near Little Island.
 Air & Climate Potential short-term low probability impact on air quality in particular dust emissions during construction activities however this will be managed through best practice measures.
 No significant impact anticipated.
 Noise & Vibration Potential short-term noise impact during construction activities however this will be managed through best practice measures.
 No significant impact anticipated.
 Landscape No significant impact.
 The subject works relate to the provision of a residential development in an existing urban environment Material Assets No impact.
 Cultural Heritage No impact on protected structures or archaeological features.
 Interaction of Foregoing No impact.